comdex-official/docs/docs/cdp_Messages.md

 Resulting Changes:

-1. Burn minted asset an equal amount of internal debt coins.
+1. Burn minted assets an equal amount of internal debt coins.
 2. Decrements the total principal for debt.
-3. If debt is completely repayed, the collateral is returned to depositors.
+3. If the debt is completely repaid, the collateral is returned to depositors.

 #Liquidate